spaceiscool2/Intro-to-Optical-Sensing-Python-/README.md

 Especially in later homeworks, and the cmr, there may be 1 or 2 errors unaccounted for.
+For the cmr, the file was run via vscode in order for ncview and ncdump to work.
+Issues with this access caused me to start using Linux on my main PC as a result, allowing for more freedom without coding issues.